rupali-codes/LinksHub/CONTRIBUTING.md

 # LinksHub contributing guidelines

-Thank you for taking the time to contribute to our project.
-Please take a moment to read the following guidelines before contributing:
+Thank you for taking the time to contribute to our project! Please take a moment to read the following guidelines before contributing:

 > ⚠️IMPORTANT **Note**
 >